 Reasonable Accommodation for Disabilities

-Problematic behavior will be problematic documented by faculty and placed in the student's educational file.
+Problematic behavior will be documented by faculty in the student's record.

-The student's instructor and an advisor in consultation with the Nursing and Health Studies Dean will prepare an individual student contract to accompany the warning card identifying what needs to be demonstrated in order to meet the essential behaviors and thus remain in the program.
+The student's faculty in consultation with an official of the academic program will prepare an individual student contract that must accompany the warning card identifying what needs to be demonstrated in order to meet the essential behaviors and thus remain in the program.

-The individual student contract is reviewed and approved by the School of Nursing and Health Studies Faculty.
-The documentation of lapses in the essential professional abilities and behaviors must accompany the contract.
+The individual student contract is reviewed and approved by BSNCC.
+The documentation of the lapses in the essential behaviors must accompany the contract.

-The student is apprised of warning card and given the contract for review
+Student apprised of warning card and given contract

-The School Dean, instructor and or appropriate academic advisor meet with the student to present the warning card and individual student contract.
-The student has the opportunity to review and respond.
-The student signs the warning card and it is placed in the student's educational file.
+An official of the academic program and the chair of the coordinating committee meet with the student to present the warning card and individual student contract.
+After the student reads and signs the warning card (signature indicates that the student has read it), the card is placed in the student's academic file.

-If the contract is not upheld by the student, the student will be dismissed from the program.
+If the contract is not upheld by the student, the student may be dismissed.